open-component-model/ocm/docs/reference/ocm_attributes.md

   If composition mode is disabled blobs will directly be forwarded to the backend and descriptor updated will be persisted on AddVersion or closing a provided existing component version.

+- <code>ocm.software/ocm/oci/preferrelativeaccess</code> [<code>preferrelativeaccess</code>]: *bool*

+  If an artifact blob is uploaded to the technical repository used as OCM repository, the uploader should prefer to return a relative access method.

 - <code>ocm.software/signing/sigstore</code> [<code>sigstore</code>]: *sigstore config* Configuration to use for sigstore based signing.